 Create Datasource

-In this tutorial, you will learn how to create a datasource in AIV.
+Create Datasource in AIV: In this tutorial, you will learn how to create a datasource in AIV.

-In this tutorial, you will learn how to connect a datasource to a MySQL database in AIV.
+Create a Datasource and Connect with a MySQL Database: In this tutorial, you will learn how to connect a datasource to a MySQL database in AIV.

-In this tutorial, you will learn how to connect a datasource to a PostgreSQL database in AIV.
+Create a Datasource and Connect with a PostgreSQL Database: In this tutorial, you will learn how to connect a datasource to a PostgreSQL database in AIV.

-In this tutorial, you will learn how to connect a datasource to BigQuery in AIV.
+Create a Datasource and Connect with Google BigQuery: In this tutorial, you will learn how to connect a datasource to BigQuery in AIV.

-To create the datasource, follow these steps:
+To create a datasource in the AIV application, follow these steps:

-Click on the create button located on the bottom toolbar.
+button located on the bottom toolbar.

-In this example, we are creating a datasource named “Sample Jira” to store information related to AIV, including the display name.
-When we select MySQL or PostgreSQL, the Database Connection dialog box appears as shown below.
+In this example, we are creating a datasource named Sample SQL to store information related to AIV, including the display name.
+When we select MySQL, the Database Connection dialog box appear, as shown below.

 Wait Time Configuration

-The “Wait Time” refers to the duration a user (the code requesting a connection) will wait before experiencing a connection timeout.
-To enhance performance, set Max Wait Time to zero.
-This action essentially pauses the user thread until a connection becomes available, relieving the server from tracking the elapsed wait time for each request and improving overall performance.
+The Wait Time refers to the duration a user (or the code requesting a connection) will wait before encountering a connection timeout.
+To optimize performance, set the Max Wait Time to zero.
+This configuration will pause the user thread until a connection becomes available, relieving the server from tracking the elapsed wait time for each request, thus improving overall performance.

 For this example, set the Wait Time to 0.